ducto489/lib_ocr/README.md

 ## Inference

-Checkout the Jupyter notebook `inference/inference.ipynb` to run predictions on new images using a trained checkpoint.
+Checkout the Jupyter notebook `inference/inference.ipynb` to run predictions on new images using a trained checkpoint from [Hugging Face](https://huggingface.co/ducto489/ocr_model).

 | Backbone                                | Time          |
 |-----------------------------------------|---------------|